VA construction loans: Step-by-step guide

 Your best bet is to find a lender in your area that offers VA loans and go from there.
 (You can quickly get estimated VA loan offers through Bankrate.)
 Since not all VA lenders offer construction loans, ask to speak to a loan officer about the project you have in mind.
 When you find a lender, be sure to prepare the necessary paperwork in advance of getting preapproved.

-When Jonathan Harrington, a civil affairs officer in the U.S. Army Reserve, built a home, he considered a VA construction loan, but couldn’t find a lender willing to fund one.
+When Jonathan Harrington — a civil affairs officer in the U.S. Army Reserve and a senior advisor at Milestone Financial Planning in Milestone Financial Planning in New Hampshire — built a home, he considered a VA construction loan, but couldn’t find a lender willing to fund one.

-“Also, the builder that I was using was not registered with the VA and I didn’t want to put the additional burden on him for getting vetted by the VA,” explains Harrington, a certified financial planner at Milestone Financial Planning in New Hampshire.
+“Also, the builder that I was using was not registered with the VA and I didn’t want to put the additional burden on him for getting vetted by the VA,” Harrington says.

 Harrington ended up getting a regular construction loan at a local bank.
 After the project was finished, he rolled the construction loan into a conventional 30-year mortgage.